 Principal Component Regression

 Principal Component Regression suits explicitly for the problems that have a vast amount of independent data types, not all of which are tightly connected to the dependent data, which means some of the data are loosely related to the data.
 In view of considering that our problem has 26 independent variables, the method is highly compatible with our research.
+First we carry out Linear Regression with PCA, then we carry out Logistic Regression with PCA.

 We can still do as part 3.4, regarding the sales condition as dependent variables and the properties of phones as independent variables.
 We try to reduce the dimensionality, reducing the vast amount of the original data and variables into fewer data and variables, while the new variables can retain the information in the original data by and large.
 [17]